OlivierLD/ROB/README.md

 ## How the repo is organized
 At the root, we have some generic building blocks, like
 - `http-tiny-server`
-- `common -utils`
+- `common-utils`
 - `Serial-IO` and `SerialRxTx`

-The `Java-TCP-Python` module gathers the different experiment done to establish a bridge between Java and Python.
+The `Java-TCP-Python` module gathers the different experiments done to establish a bridge between Java and Python.

 In the `astro-computer` directory, there are two modules for celestial calculations (in several
 languages: Java, Scala, Python, C, go, ES6, and some Jupyter Notebooks).

 All those things will come together in the directory `raspberry-sailor`.
-It contains REST wrapper (usable from the `http-tiny-server`) around the features we will need, like NMEA Parser, Tide calculations, Routing (GRIB management), etc.
+It contains REST wrappers (usable from the `http-tiny-server`) around the features we will need, like NMEA Parser, Tide calculations, Routing (GRIB management), etc.
 The main building block in the `NMEA-multiplexer`.
 This one can run as it is, but it can also be enriched end extended.
+> Note: The `NMEA-multiplexer` contains Python TCP servers for sensor data access.

 It provides REST access to the data it deals with, so all its features can be accessed through HTTP (from Services, and/or Web pages).
 Illustrations of the ways to put it to work are available under `MUX-implementations`.